-When on a professional guided mountain climbing tour, you will never be led astray from the trail.
+When on a professionally guided mountain climbing tour, you will never be led astray from the trail.
 However, some solo climbers may violate these rules without much forethought.
-Some may travel off the course, or block the trail for others.
+Some may travel off the course or block the trail for others.

 "In the last couple of years, a prominent issue has become climbers bringing and setting up tents.
 Most of them are foreign tourists.
 However, they need to understand that bringing tents is prohibited by the Natural Parks Act.

 "If you camp in a crowded area, climbers will have to walk around you, and may accidentally cause rocks to fall.
 At night, you may not notice rocks falling around you, which may hit your tent directly.
 Also, lighting campfires inside a tent can cause carbon monoxide poisoning and suffocation.
 Such a situation resulted in an accident about three years ago at the summit.
 Even the police were called."
 (Mr. Ota)

 There are reasons why pitching a tent on the mountain is prohibited.
 There are no tent sites on Mt.
 Fuji.
 In addition, campfires are also prohibited by law.

 There are no garbage bins on Mt.
 Fuji.

 "In recent years, the issue of garbage left behind by day-trip climbers during the Bon Festival has become serious.
 Mt.
 Fuji is in a national park and a special protected area.
 It is important to protect and preserve the plants, animals, water, and ground.
 Littering is a huge problem for the environment."
 (Mr. Ota)

 Because the temperature on Mt.
 Fuji is so low, even things like banana peels and cigarette butts will not break down easily.
 Make sure to bring a trash bag large enough to take everything with you, not only plastics, but all trash and anything you happen to bring along.